autc04/Retro68NixSample/README.md

 ## Update the lockfile

-In case the `flake.lock` file does not refer to the newest version of Retro68, use the `nix flake update` command.
+The `flake.lock` file defines what version of Retro68 is being used.
+Use the `nix flake update` command to update everything to the newest version.

 ## Running a complete build